 The Board is responsible for the appointment of executive officers.
-To the extent feasible, the Board must satisfy itself as to the integrity of the chief executive officer (the "CEO") and other executive officers and that the CEO and other executive officers create a culture of integrity throughout the organization.
+To the extent feasible, the Board must satisfy itself as to the integrity of the chief executive officer (the "CEO"), chief financial officer (the "CFO") and other executive officers and that the CEO, CFO and other executive officers create a culture of integrity throughout the organization.